claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241003093952.png]]
+## Blue-Green Deployment (Not a service)
+- Blue-green deployment is a technique to test features in the new environment without impacting the currently running version of your application
+    - **Blue** - current version
+    - **Green** - new version
+- When you’re satisfied that the green version is working properly, you can gradually reroute the traffic from the old blue environment to the new green environment.
+- Can mitigate common risks associated with deploying software, such as **downtime** and **rollback** capability.
+## Canary Release (Not a service)
+A **canary release** is a software deployment strategy where a new version is gradually rolled out to a small subset of users before being released to the entire user base.
+This approach allows teams to monitor performance, stability, and user impact in real-world conditions
 ## AWS CodeDeploy
  CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, works with On-Premises Servers • Hybrid service
 ![[Pasted image 20241014110813.png]]